 Today an interpretive trail through the mine ruins and bushland has been created.
 The walk takes about an hour.
 Maps can be purchased from the Yankalilla Bay Visitor Information Centre.

-Aussie Host Carpark History & Heritage Nature & Wildlife
+Aussie Host Carpark History & Heritage International Nature & Wildlife